 Challenge.
 Give the background needed to understand the nature and importance of the scientific questions you plan to address.
 State the issues or questions your experiments will address.
-Explain why your finding will be important to the field.
+Explain why your findings will be important to the field.

 Barriers to progress.
-Describe the state of the field in your topic area with particular emphasis on the what has been holding the field back.
+Describe the state of the field in your topic area with particular emphasis on what has been holding the field back.

 Transformative approach.
+Transformative approach.
 Explain briefly in general terms how you propose to overcome these hurdles.
-Describe the strengths and weaknesses in the rigor of the prior research (both published and unpublished) that serves as the key support for the proposed approach.
+Describe the strengths and weaknesses in the rigor of the prior research (both published and unpublished) that serves as the key support for the proposed approach including the model or hypotheses you plan to test.